jessicascarborough/432-2021/classes/class01/README.md

 ## Materials for the Bradley et al. Table 1 example

 Here are the materials I'll refer to in discussing the development of a Table 1 for the Bradley example.
 [Chapter 1 in the Course Notes](https://thomaselove.github.io/432-notes/building-table-1.html) covers the topic of building a Table 1 far more extensively, with two detailed examples.
 Those notes should be helpful for doing the Table 1 work required in [Lab 01](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab01/README.md).

+- **BONUS video** I pre-recorded a 9-minute video walking through (fairly quickly) the development of the Bradley example in R Studio, anticipating that I might not get to it today in class.
+You'll find the recording on our Shared Google Drive (log into Google with your CWRU account).

+You'll also find:

 - the [`bradley.csv`](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class01/data/bradley.csv) data file is in the data folder above (click **Raw** to download), and is also available on [our 432-data page](https://github.com/THOMASELOVE/432-data) for general downloads.
 - [`bradley_table1.Rmd`](https://github.com/THOMASELOVE/432-2021/blob/master/classes/class01/bradley_table1.md) is the R Markdown script.
 Click **Raw** to download it.